TahmidTausif/Bike-Museum-Client/README.md

 During the group project, I was responsible for developing and implementing several key sections of the app:

-- 🔹 **All Products Page** – Designed layout, integrated filtering logic, and made it fully responsive.
+- 🔹 **All Products Page** – Designed layout, pagination, integrated filtering logic, and made it fully responsive.
 - 🔹 **Product Details Page** – Created dynamic route view with complete product data display and user interaction.
 - 🔹 **Login & Registration Pages** – Built the forms with proper validation and integrated with backend auth.
 - 🔹 **Home Page Sections** – Developed hero section, featured collections, and additional promotional content areas.